kennyhyun/django-graphene/README.md

 ## Features

 Most of the feature is from Django itself.
-You can easily add administrative CRUD menu for the database tables.
+Also utilise plugins for Django.
+Includes docker compose for developing locally and actual staging environment.

+- Adminstrative tool
+- DB migration (model to db schema migration in the command line)
+- GraphiQL graphql client for debug/test
+- Email validation for completing user registration
+- Configuratble docker-compose environment

 ### Django admin tool